Archive-Puma/AestheticProgramming/README.md

 :video_game: Levels
 ----
-[WARNING] I only tested my Assembly programs in Linux Enviroments and Online Compilers!
+`WARNING:` I only tested my NASM Assembly programs in Linux Enviroments and Online Compilers!

+`WARNING:` 8085 Assembly programs need to be tested in specific simulators.

 **8085**